eckepecke/bsv-edutask/lab-assignments/lab-unit-1-assignment-1-2-3.md

 - **Objective**: Create test scenarios
 - **Process**:

   - Create all combinations or filter for relevant combinations based on domain knowledge.

 - **Example** (for log in authentication):

-- 1. **Valid password + Invalid username**
+  1. **Valid password + Invalid username**

-- 2. **Invalid password + Valid username**
+  2. **Invalid password + Valid username**

-- 3. **Invalid password + Invalid username**
+  3. **Invalid password + Invalid username**

-- 4. **Valid password + Valid username**
+  4. **Valid password + Valid username**

 ## Step 4: Define Expected Outcomes

-- **Objective**: To clearly define the expected behaviour of the system.
+  - **Objective**: Clearly define the expected behavior of the system.
   - **Process**:
-  - For each combination assign the expected outcome
+    - For each combination, assign the expected outcome.
+    - Combinations can be collapsed if various values of the condition do not impact the expected outcome.
   - **Example** (for the combinations in Step 3 example):
-  - 1. Failure.
-Ensures the system correctly denies access when the username is incorrect, even if the password is valid.
+    1. **Failure**: Ensures the system correctly denies access when the username is incorrect, even if the password is valid.
-  - 2. Failure.
-Checks that the system rejects login attempts when the password is incorrect, even if the username is correct.
+    2. **Failure**: Checks that the system rejects login attempts when the password is incorrect, even if the username is correct.
-  - 3. Failure.
-Verifies that the system does not authenticate users when both credentials are incorrect.
+    3. **Failure**: Verifies that the system does not authenticate users when both credentials are incorrect.
-  - 4. Successful login.
-Verifies that the system does authenticate users when both credentials are correct.
+    4. **Successful login**: Verifies that the system does authenticate users when both credentials are correct.

 ## Why This Method Works